PhilipPartsch/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

-* Minor Version shall be set to 0xFFFF FFFF, that means that services with any version shall be returned.
+* Minor Version shall be set to 0xFFFF FFFF; this means that services with any version shall be returned.
 If set to a value different to 0xFFFF FFFF, services with this specific minor version shall be returned only.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_246